 When your child’s school is closed due to Coronavirus, it may feel like is a time to relax the rules and go with the flow.
 However, children will benefit from a routine that they can predict and understand.
 You will find they are happier and more able to deal with difficulties if they know what is happening each day.

 If possible, it’s good to talk them through the following day’s plans when they go to bed, so they know exactly what is going to happen the next day.
 Then go through the plan again in the morning, so everyone knows what is happening and when.

 - What time does everyone needs to be up, dressed and ready for the day?

 - What times will you have meals?

-- Time for a walk, cycle ride or spending time in the garden (fresh air and exercise will be great for everyone’s physical and mental health.)
+- Time for a walk or cycle ride, if you can go out safely.
+Or, alternatively, spending time in the garden (fresh air and exercise will be great for everyone’s physical and mental health.)

 - Time for learning – What topics will be covered?
 Will you use books or the internet?
 What questions does your child have?
 What do they LOVE learning about?
 What stories could they write?
 Could they work out solutions to maths problems?

 - Quiet time – what time will that be?
 What will each of your children do during quiet time?
 Read?
 Write?
 Play?
 Colouring?
 Drawing?

 - Play time – what do the children enjoy?

 - Quality time – try to spend at least 15 minutes a day one to one time with each of your children.
 Where you play or talk, and you are the best version of yourself, happy, relaxed and totally focused on your child, and their needs.